kmatata/CineMax_Flixx/README.md

 The program utilizes various modules and libraries such as datetime, pymongo, Django, Celery, pydantic, and more to handle data manipulation, serialization, and API endpoints.

 Running:
+To start the program, run the following command in the directory where the YAML file is located: `docker-compose up -d`.
+It will build the webapi service using the provided Dockerfile, set up PostgreSQL, MongoDB, and RabbitMQ, and start the Cinemania program on `http://localhost:8000`.